Test case prioritization using test case diversification and fault-proneness estimations: Discussion

 \subsection{Practical Considerations}

 To apply the proposed approach, the coverage of the test suite must be measured.
-This measurement can be done one time and used for subsequent changes of the source code until a certain point.
-This shortcut technique is also applicable for the defect prediction phase.
+This measurement can be done once and used for subsequent changes to the source code until a certain point.
+This shortcut technique is also applicable for the defect prediction phase and also distance computation.
 The coverage measurement can be implemented using static analysis methods to speed up this process.
+The granularity of code units we have experimented with for coverage measurement is method-level, but measuring coverage in statement-level can be even more effective.

+There were no theoretical assumptions about the defect prediction phase, therefore it can be replaced with any standard defect prediction method with hopefully appropriate results.
+Additionally, The proposed classification process can be used with other feature sets extracted from the source code.
+Applying cross-project methods can help the usage of the proposed method in the early stage of a project.

+One important practical advantage of the proposed TCP method is that the proposed method is designed such that using a weak classifier for the defect prediction phase does not deteriorate the whole TCP result.
+This is due to the clustering phase which is independent of the fault-proneness estimations and provides a stable base platform for test-case diversification.